 Modern press brakes are much safer and don’t require nearly as much effort as earlier models.
 In fact, modern brakes have increased the speed, quality, and efficiency of bending metals.
-When it comes these modern brakes, there are three common types: manual, hydraulic, and CNC.
+When it comes to these modern brakes, there are three common types: manual, hydraulic, and CNC.

 1. Manual Press Brakes: also known as sheet metal brakes, these are the most common type of brakes.
-Manual brake presses require you to manually adjust the bending dimensions and angle at each cut, and are best used for the mass production of set bending sizes and angles.
+Manual brake presses require you to manually adjust the bending dimensions and angle at each cut and are best used for the mass production of set bending sizes and angles.

 2. Hydraulic Press Brakes these brake presses utilize two hydraulic cylinders, allowing more control and consistent strokes.
-They are often classified by their movement, up acting or down acting, with each style having its own distinct advantages.
+They are often classified by their movement, up-acting or down-acting, with each style having its own distinct advantages.
 Learn more about their differences here!

 3. CNC Press Brakes: these types of brakes have the highest precision and customization abilities, utilizing computer technology to control accuracy and increase efficiency.
-When using CNC brake presses, data such as bending angle, plate thickness, width, and grade are entered into a controller by a trained operator and the brake easily handles the rest.
+When using CNC brake presses, data such as bending angle, plate thickness, width, and grade are entered into a controller by a trained operator, and the brake easily handles the rest.
 Learn more about Boyd Metals' press brakes!

 Why Use Press Brakes?

-As one of the many important pieces of equipment in the metal industry, the press brake helps deliver custom parts to a wide range of industries including auto, aviation, agricultural, energy, military, transportation, and more!
+As one of the many important pieces of equipment in the metal industry, the press brake helps deliver custom parts to a wide range of industries, including auto, aviation, agricultural, energy, military, transportation, and more!